The effect of boundary conditions on mixing of 2D Potts models at discontinuous phase transitions: Sub-exponential mixing with symmetry-breaking boundary

 \end{proof}

-\begin{remark} In fact, the proof implies that the same would hold for a distribution over boundary conditions $\mathbf P$ that is sampled piecewise on the boundary $\partial S$ from distributions that either dominate ``wired" or are dominated by ``free".
-Moreover, by standard comparison estimates, one could allow \emph{arbitrary} boundary conditions on the short sides of $\partial S$ (all those except $\partial_{\north,\south} S$) as their spectral gap differs from the spectral gap on $S$ with the arbitrary boundary conditions replaced by free, by at most $\exp(ch \log q)$.
-Namely this follows by bounding the ratio of the Dirichlet forms, and the Radon-Nikodym derivative between the two (see e.g.,~\cite[Lemma 2.8]{Martinelli94} and~\cite[Eq.~(5.1)]{GL16a} for details). \end{remark}
+\begin{remark} By standard comparison estimates, one could allow \emph{arbitrary} boundary conditions on any boundary segment of size $O(h)$ of $\partial S$, paying a cost in the spectral gap of at most $\exp(ch \log q)$.
+This would follow from bounding the ratio of the Dirichlet forms and the Radon-Nikodym derivative between the two (see e.g.,~\cite[Lemma 2.8]{Martinelli94} and~\cite[Eq.~(5.1)]{GL16a} for details). \end{remark}